 Precautions While Using Diprosone

-If your or your child's symptoms do not improve within two weeks, or if they become worse, check with your doctor.
+If your symptoms do not improve within 2 to 4 weeks, or if they become worse, check with your doctor.

-Check with your doctor right away if you or your child have a skin rash, blistering, burning, crusting, dryness, flaking of the skin, itching, scaling, severe redness, stinging, swelling, or irritation on the skin.
+Check with your doctor right away if you have a skin rash, blistering, burning, crusting, dryness, flaking of the skin, itching, scaling, severe redness, stinging, swelling, or irritation on the skin.

 Do not use cosmetics or other skin care products on the treated areas.

 Tell your doctor if you are using other medications, including prescription or over-the-counter medications, especially if you take corticosteroid medications by mouth or use other corticosteroid-containing products on your skin. .